KILLinefficiency/Forge/README.md

 #### delimiter

-The default delimiter for the shell commands that separates the comman-line utility from it's arguments is the space character (" ").
+The default delimiter for the shell commands that separates the command-line utility and it's arguments is the space character (" ").

 However, the user can change the delimiter.
 Like,